-UEFI (~EFI) is a firmware interface that is widespread on recent computers, especially those more recent than 2010.
+UEFI is a firmware interface that is widespread on recent computers, especially those more recent than 2010.
 It is intended to replace the traditional BIOS firmware interface that is prevalent on earlier machines.
-This page provides information about installing and booting Ubuntu using EFI, as well as about switching between EFI mode and legacy BIOS mode using Ubuntu.
+This page provides information about installing and booting Ubuntu using UEFI, as well as about switching between UEFI mode and legacy BIOS mode using Ubuntu.
 While Ubuntu supports UEFI, unless absolutely required, it is recommended to switch your BIOS into legacy mode, and install Ubuntu in it.
 This is how some UEFI vendor implementations (ex.
 HP) will no longer recognize the drive as bootable through UEFI if you have made hardware changes, even though it worked prior to the switching, and you switched it back to the original configuration.

 Installing Ubuntu Quickly and Easily via Trial and Error

 If you have a computer that is more recent than 2010 and you do not know whether or not you need to install Ubuntu in UEFI mode, you should be able to get Ubuntu installed quickly and correctly using the following steps:

 Create a LiveDVD or LiveUSB of Ubuntu (>=12.04.2) 64bit.

 - Install Ubuntu from the Live CD/DVD or Live USB in the usual manner, then reboot the PC.